jrjones/blog.jrj.org/_posts/2004-01-20-smartphones-the-good-the-bad-and-the-ugly.md

 ---
 layout: post
-title: SmartPhones: the good, the bad, and the ugly
+title: "SmartPhones: the good, the bad, and the ugly"
 date: 2004-01-20 00:24
 author: jrj
 comments: true